Joy of Science banner graphic

 UCalgary Leads the Future of Clean Energy

-Students from around the world are choosing UCalgary’s new Energy Science major, a forward-looking program designed to develop innovative thinkers for tomorrow’s energy future.
+Students are choosing UCalgary’s new Energy Science major, a forward-thinking program designed to develop innovative thinkers for tomorrow’s energy future.

 researchers posing for a photo in white lab coats